Public Interest Careers

 What Employers Look For

 Good grades and law review open doors everywhere, but public interest employers are more interested in your connection to the community and your commitment to the cause.
 Lewis & Clark students can build those qualities through our Public Interest Law Program.
 The Program features a robust Pro Bono Program and numerous Clinics, as well as support for summer opportunities through PILP Awards, Lezak Legacy Fellowships and the NW Public Service Career Fairs.
 Students may focus their time at Lewis & Clark by earning a Public Interest Certificate.
-Students should utilize the Director of Public Interest Law, who is a member of the Career & Professional Development Center and who is dedicated to helping those seeking public interest and public service careers.
+Students should utilize the Director of Public Interest Law, who is a member of Career Services and who is dedicated to helping those seeking public interest and public service careers.

 Our Alumni can apply to the LRAP for help with loan payments, and can continue to work with the Director of Public Interest Law as their careers evolve.